zege-at/maps2/Documentation/AdministratorManual/GoogleApiKeys/Index.rst

     Else you have to create new billing information first.

     .. important::
         Google needs these billing information to be sure, that you're not a robot.
-That's not a joke, that's google.
+That's not a joke, that's Google.

 #.
 After assigning your billing information to your project, you will get the information that some
     APIs have automatically activated for your project.